Frequently Asked Questions

-Overnight accommodations are provided for participants who drive a distance to attend.
-Class members are matched and double occupancy rooms are provided.
-Mileage is reimbursed.
-Refreshment breaks, two lunches and one dinner are provided during each weekend session.
-A continental breakfast is provided for participants who stay overnight.
+No, overnight accommodations are provided for those who drive a distance to attend.
+Class members are matched and housed in double occupancy rooms.
+Mileage reimbursement is also available for class members.

 Is there financial assistance available to help pay for respite/child care or personal care attendants?

 Yes, reimbursement up to a maximum dollar amount per weekend session is available for participants needing these services when another funding source does not pick up these expenses.

 PLEASE NOTE: The Partners program does not provide onsite child care services.
 Family members are not permitted to stay at the hotel during the weekend training sessions unless a family member is serving as a personal assistant to a class member.